 Medical facilities are very limited in Sierra Leone.
 Doctors and hospitals often request immediate cash payment for medical treatment.
 In the event of a serious illness or accident, medical evacuation to a destination with the appropriate facilities would be necessary.
 Costs for a medical evacuation could exceed $A100,000.

-Sierra Leone is listed by the World Health Organization (WHO) as endemic for yellow fever.
+Sierra Leone is listed by the WHO as endemic for yellow fever.
 Yellow fever is a potentially fatal viral disease transmitted by mosquitoes, which is preventable by vaccination.
 We strongly recommend that you are vaccinated against yellow fever before travelling to Sierra Leone.
-See the Entry and Exit section for important information about vaccination certificate requirements.
+See Entry and exit for important information about vaccination certificate requirements.
 For more information about yellow fever, see the Department of Health website.

 We advise you to boil all drinking water or drink bottled water with intact seals, avoid ice cubes and raw and undercooked food.
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

 The Consular Services Charter explains what the Australian Government can and can’t do to assist Australians overseas.
 Australia does not have an Embassy or Consulate in Sierra Leone.
 You can contact the Australian Government at the Australian High Commission in Ghana for consular assistance:

 2, Second Rangoon Close